 RADO TRUE AUTOMATIC DIAMONDS

-This ceramic watch is also very subtle on the eye.
-With 4 dial incrustred diamonds it also gets away from the tradition diamond watch style.
+- This ceramic watch is also very subtle on the eye.
+With 4 dial incrusted diamonds it also gets away from the tradition diamond watch style.

 More than 20k